resistancefeed/bilious-octo-weasel/NCP_Security/README.md

-This Network-Centric Programming assignment gave us experience inspecting and patching code that could be used to gain access to a user's information.
+This Network-Centric Programming assignment gave us experience inspecting and patching code that could be used to gain access to a user's system.
+Full assignment information is available in Security_Assignment.pdf.